nickmvincent/surprise_sandbox/dev_logs/notes.md

 ## Things to double check
 One important bit of code to double-check is that the boycott and like-boycott testing is implemented correctly. i.e. make sure the like-boycott users are actually properly included in the training

+# 7/19
+Switched to using SVD with random state 0 to make it even more reproducible